dbs-leipzig/gradoop/README.md

 The BIIIG example pipeline is used to analyze business data represented as a graph.
 It consists of multiple steps:

-1. Bulk Load a data set into Gradoop
+1. Bulk Load a [FoodBroker](https://github.com/dbs-leipzig/foodbroker) data set into Gradoop
-2. Identify subgraphs using Giraph
+2. Identify business transaction subgraphs using Giraph
 3. Select a (sub)set of subgraphs based on an UDF using MapReduce
 4. Aggregate these graphs based on an UDF using MapReduce
 5. Store the aggregated result as a graph property
+6. Sort these subgraphs by a property value using MapReduce
+7. Select the TOP 100 Subgraphs based on their aggregated property
+8. Compute the overlapping vertices of these subgraphs

 The pipeline itself is currently represented by a Hadoop Driver (org.gradoop.biiig.examples.BTGAnalysisDriver).
 Please have a look at the driver